ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 # ChilliSource: Getting Started on Raspberry Pi

 Exciting news!
 You can now create games for the Raspberry Pi using ChilliSource.
-This tutorial will walk you through how to compile and deploy your game and some of the caveats when using ChilliSource for Pi development.
+This tutorial will walk you through how to compile and deploy your game and some caveats to note when using ChilliSource for Pi development.

 Please let us know of any issues that you come across or any features you would like to see.

-## Limitations and Omissions
+## Known Issues

 It is worth noting that this is an experimental branch, due to this and the reduced ability of the Pi's GPU, there are some features of ChilliSource that cannot be used on the Pi.
 Some of the missing features will be added as part of the continued development of the Pi backend, others will only be added if and when they are supported by the 3rd party libraries we use or by the Pi hardware itself.

 **Hardware and Version**

-We have tested this on a Raspberry Pi 3 model B running Raspbian Jessie.
-It may work on other Raspberry Pi models and OS versions but performance/features may vary.
+We have tested on a Raspberry Pi 3 model B running Raspbian "Jessie".
+It may work on other Raspberry Pi models and OS versions but we have yet to test.

 **In Development**